johnwaka/johnwaka/README.md

 - 🔭 Exploring new technologies and automating manual work in my job.
 - :cloud: Learning Cloud Infrastructure and architecture.
 - 👯 Looking to collaborate with other content creators.
-- 🥅 2020 Goals: Contribute more to Open Source projects and learn AWS and Azure.
+- 🥅 2021 Goals: Contribute more to Open Source projects and learn AWS and Azure in depth.
 - ⚡ Fun fact: I love to write my thoughts when I am alone.

 <h3> 🛠 &nbsp;Tech Stack</h3>